HamzaOukach/BingoSimulator/README.md

 **Run the project:**

-1. Clone the repo: git clone https://github.com/HamzaOukach/Bingo-Game.git
+1. Clone the repository to your local machine
 2. Open the project in NetBeans, or build it via Ant: